Feature #3642

 Glad I searched before adding my own much-wordier request!

-Updated by Dietmar Konermann almost 7 years ago
+Updated by Dietmar Konermann about 7 years ago

 I would really appreciate the simple relative metric.